codeandlift706/Social-Network-API/README.md

 ## Description
 The purpose of this project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+View the application's functionality here: https://drive.google.com/file/d/197kZ45mBUmqM12JN_hLi1qhese3szY-A/view?usp=sharing.

 ## Installation